koakekuna/wclv2018/README.md

 ```
 git clone https://github.com/koakekuna/wclv2018.git
 ```
 4. Make changes to the repo with your text editor or IDE of choice.
 Remember only the root `style.css` file is synced with the WordCamp site.
+(This is a test change by Jamie.)
 5. Add your changes.
 This will stage all of the changed files to be commited.
 ```
 git add .